angelomorgado/OpenGL-2D-Engine/README.md

-// In the load method of the scene standardShader.load("Shaders/standard.vert", "Shaders/standard.frag"); // You can also load a geometry shader but it is optional
+// In the load method of the scene standardShader.load("Shaders/standard.vert", "Shaders/standard.frag"); // You can also load a geometry shader but it is optional standardShader.load("standard"); // You can also load a shader from a filename and it will load the vertex, fragment and geometry shaders with the same name.
+They must be in the Shaders folder and also have the ".vert", ".frag" and ".geom" extensions

 // In the render method of the scene standardShader.use();